ansys/pyensight/doc/source/calc_functions.rst

         vortex center approximation method "...a dimensionless scalar, with G1 bounded by 1.
-It can be shown that this bound is reached at the location of the vortex centre if the vortex is axisymmetrical.
+It can be shown that this bound is reached at the location of the vortex centre if the vortex is axis symmetrical.
 Therefore, this scalar function provides a way to quantify the streamline topology of the flow in the vicinity of P and the rotation sign of the vortex. ...
 Typically, near the vortex centre, G1 reaches values ranging from 0.9 to 1.0"